cyn1x/rchess/README.md

 ```

 ### Why external usage?
 The external usage is the way I use it for my separate PvP chess web app, and I don't expect anyone to want to use it that way.
 This is just here for information.
 I wanted to play with Rollup and creating my own dependencies.
-Additionally, I use Redux for local store management.
+Additionally, I use Redux for local store management in the [UniChess](https://github.com/Cyn1x/unichess) web app where I retrieve the board state from a callback function after every move.

 ### Interaction
 This applies to both external usage and using the provided fields on the UI.